advdv/bhttp/README.md

 # bhttp
+Pragmatic utilities for better http handlers in Go.
 Typed context, url reversing and error returns for Go http handlers

 ## features
 - type-safe and modular context.Context for http handlers